Charged gravastar model in $f(T)$ gravity admitting conformal motion: Discussion

-Present paper deals with the formation of analytic model of gravastar in f(T) gravity with charged matter distribution.
+Present paper deals with the formation of analytic model of gravastar in $f(T)$ gravity with charged matter distribution.
 The interior spacetime is taken as static charged isotropic spherical source having three different regions with three different equation of state.
-With the help of the diagonal tetrad field, the Einstein-Maxwell field equations have been formulated to obtain the gravastar model.
-Eqn.(\ref{tor}) implies that unknown function f(T) appears as a linear function of T i.e., f(T) = aT+b, where $a$ and $b$ are the constants of integration.
-Taking this form of f(T) with the three different equations of state we have solved the field equations and obtained explicitly the expression for $e^{\lambda}$, matter distribution, isotropic pressure, electric field and charged density in the interior region as well as in the thin shell.
-In the interior region of the gravastar the electric field does not depend on $\tilde{\psi_0}$ but in case of the thin shell of the gravastar the electric field depends on $\tilde{\psi_1}$ .
+With the help of the diagonal tetrad field, the Einstein-Maxwell field equations in $f(T)$ gravity have been formulated to obtain the gravastar model.
+Eqn.(\ref{tor}) implies that unknown function $f(T)$ appears as a linear function of $T$ i.e., $f(T) = aT+b$, where $a$ and $b$ are the constants of integration.
+Taking this form of $f(T)$ with the three different equations of state, we have solved the field equations and obtained explicitly the expression for $e^{\lambda}$, matter distribution, isotropic pressure, electric field and charged density in the interior region as well as in the thin shell.
+In the interior region of the gravastar the electric field does not depend on $\tilde{\psi_0}$ but in case of the thin shell of the gravastar the electric field depends on $\tilde{\psi_1}$.
 We obtained the bounds for both the integration constants $\tilde{\psi_0}$ and $\tilde{\psi_1}$.
-In this case both the pressure and density are inversely proportional to $r^{2}$.
+In the interior region of the gravastar both the pressure and density are inversely proportional to $r^{2}$.
 In present model the matter density, isotropic pressure, electric field and electric charge density all blows up without bounds if one approaches to the center of the gravastar i.e., they suffers from central singularity as it is a common behavior of the CKV model.
-One can also notice that all the physical parameters e.g.~length of the thin shell, energy, entropy etc match to the result of Usmani et al. \cite{usmani} for $a=1$ and $b=0$ i.e., our model come backs to the model of GTR.
-The effective gravitational mass has also been worked out and it is regular at center and positive inside the interior region of the gravastar We have calculated the mass of the thin shell and also expressed the mass of the gravastar in terms of the mass of the thin shell.
+One can also notice that all the physical parameters e.g.,~length of the thin shell, energy, entropy etc. match to the result of Usmani et al. \cite{usmani} for $a=1$ and $b=0$ i.e., our model come backs to the model of GTR.
+The expression for effective gravitational mass has also been worked out and it is regular at center and positive inside the interior region of the gravastar.
+We have calculated the mass of the thin shell and also expressed the mass of the charged gravastar in terms of the mass of the thin shell.
 The surface energy density and surface pressure are also calculated at the junction boundary by using Darmois-Israel \cite{dm1} formation.
 Now a general question arises in our mind that what are the possible observational signatures for this kind of gravstar?
 Though there are no direct evidences to detect garavastar but some of the indirect ways have been discussed in literature.
 The idea for possible detection of gravastar was first proposed by Sakai et al. \cite{sakai} through the study of gravastar shadows.
 They investigated the optical images of the gravastars possessing unstable circular orbits of photons, assuming its optically transparent surface and two types of optical sources behind a gravastar: an infinite optical plane and a companion star.
 Broderick and Narayan \cite{bn} discussed observational constraints on gravastar models with the thermal process.
 Pani et al. \cite{pani} discussed how the presence or absence of an event horizon can produce qualitative differences in the gravitational waves emitted by ultracompact objects.
 Uchikata et al. \cite{u} showed how a measurement of the tidal deformability from the gravitational-wave detection of a compact-binary inspiral can be used to constrain gravastars.
 Kubo and Sakai \cite{kubo} proposed a possible method to detect gravastars, by studying their gravitational lensing effects.
 They also calculated the image of a companion which rotates around the gravastar and found that some characteristic images appear depending on whether the gravastar possess unstable circular orbits of photons or not.
 Cardoso et al. \cite{car1,car2} showed that only late-time ringdown detections might be used to rule out exotic alternatives to BHs and to test quantum effects at the horizon scale.
 However, we believe that our approach provides a useful tool to describe a model of charged gravstar in $f(T)$ modified theory of gravitation.